liampshaw/pangraph-tutorials/Tutorial-KPC-2.md

 ![](images/pangraph-kpc-plot.png)

+Here each block has a random colour.
+If a block only appears in a single contig, it is grey.
+If you pick a genome on the left of the plot, you should be able to follow its path through the graph representation on the right using the colours.
+KPC is on the purple block (centred at position 0).

 N.B.
 Because the block colours are random, there is a specified seed in the `readGFA` function of `scripts/prepare-pangraph-gfa.py` to make this reproducible.
 You can alter that seed if the colours aren't working for you.

+## Gene annotations

+So far we have not used any information about gene annotations.

+To do:
+* Provide a gff of annotations and show the location of KPC and different insertion sequences.
+* Compare to the Tn4401 transposon background.
+* Include the positional entropy.